Rajeev Ram: 2024: Olympics Silver medal and split from Salisbury

 In July 2024, Rajeev Ram and Austin Krajicek won the doubles match against Ukraine for an insurmountable 3–0 lead in the best-of-five-match qualifying series.
 Their victory secured a spot for the United States in the Davis Cup Finals group round.

 He won the silver medal with Austin Krajicek at the Paris Olympics.
 Aged 40, Ram became the oldest tennis player to win an Olympic medal in 116 years (since 44-year-old George Hillyard in 1908).

 At the US Open, Ram and Salisbury went out in the third round to Nathaniel Lammons and Jackson Withrow, suffering their first loss at the tournament in four years after a run of 20 successive wins.
 Three weeks later they announced they had ended their partnership.

-2025: Auckland doubles final
+2025–2026: Cincinnati doubles title, retirement

-Partnering with Christian Harrison, Ram reached the doubles final at the Auckland Classic, but withdrew before the match against Nikola Mektić and Michael Venus due to Ram suffering an arm injury.
+Partnering with Christian Harrison, Ram reached the doubles final at the 2025 Auckland Classic, but withdrew before the match against Nikola Mektić and Michael Venus due to Ram suffering an arm injury.

+Teaming up with Nikola Mektić, he won doubles title at the 2025 Cincinnati Open, defeating Lorenzo Musetti and Lorenzo Sonego in the final.

+Reunited with Joe Salisbury, Ram reached the semifinals at the 2026 US Open, where they lost to sixth seeds Kevin Krawietz and Tim Pütz.
+He confirmed his retirement from professional tennis after the match.